aselvan/scripts/security/README.md

 ### Security, password, encryption related random scripts

+- #### /deterministic_pwgen.sh
+  Simple wrapper over pwgen to produce deterministic password.
+You can use this to create a strong password that is never stored anywhere like many password utilities ex: OnePass,Keypass etc and recalled anytime as long as you can remember your master passphrase and website, username.

 - #### /enc_account.sh
   Shell script to encrypt sensitive data and store it on google drive